MARY WELCH, NAPA COUNTY “WOMAN OF THE YEAR”, FOUNDED CHILDREN’S COTTAGE CHILD CARE IN 1993

 When Mary Welch first opened Children’s Cottage in Napa in 1993, she and Ray had three small children of their own.
 Mary, who had experience in childcare, said she thought that opening her business was smart since their family needed it too.
 About a year later, Ray joined the Children’s Cottage team.
 The kids call him “Papa Ray.”
 The Children’s Cottage philosophy is a mix of Montessori, Reggio Emilia and Waldorf philosophies, Ray Welch said, noting that his wife had “stolen” what she thought were the best parts of each childcare program.
 “It’s really child-directed,” Welch said.

 Inside their building has light, airy rooms where nearly a dozen “learning centers” are setup.
 Each one teaches children something different through play; things like science, art, and drama.
 There is, of course, a block area and a circle time area, too, Welch said.
 “The kids have lots of options,” Welch said.
 All of the learning is directed by a teacher.
-The main building is a converted church with 3 classrooms for 2-years, 3-years, and 4+ years.
-The second building has an infant center with 3 rooms for babies, infants, and toddlers.
+The main building is a converted church with 3 beautiful large classrooms for toddlers, young preschoolers, and older preschoolers.
+The second building has an infant center with 3 rooms for babies and infants.
 The babies, Welch said, are the passionate part.
 “It’s kind of a labor of love because it’s one teacher for every three to four babies,” he said.
-“It’s much more intense and more involved” than taking care of the older preschoolers.”
-Children’s Cottage has about 28 infants currently receiving care, he said.
-Child care for infants 0-2 years old is a critical need, Welch said.
+“It’s much more intense and more involved than taking care of the older preschoolers.”
+Children’s Cottage has about 30 infants currently receiving care, he said.
+Childcare for infants 0-2 years old is a critical need, Welch said.
 “That’s where the huge crisis and the huge demand is for the whole state of California,” he said.

 Mary doesn’t teach at the preschool anymore, but Ray still makes appearances.
 “I’m not in the day-to-day, but I have a lot of fun with the website and Facebook,” Ray Welch said.
 He also helps out with special events including the Halloween parade, the firetruck visit and Mother’s Day tea.
 “And, of course,” he said, “I get stuck with doing little repairs when something needs to be fixed.”
 As much as he enjoys it, though, someday Welch will get out of the business and let someone else takeover.
 Until then, though, Ray Welch said he’ll keep on doing his “hobby” of maintaining the website along with the occasional visit to the center.
 Those visits include dropping in on his own grandchildren, who just started attending Children’s Cottage.